-There is no specific treatment for the prevention of Kleine-Levin syndrome episodes and watchful waiting is usually the recommended approach, rather than pharmacotherapy.
+There is no specific treatment for the prevention of Kleine-Levin syndrome episodes.
+As a result, watchful waiting is usually the recommended approach rather than pharmacotherapy.

 Other pharmacotherapy options that are sometimes recommended include lithium and carbamazepine.
-These drugs were suggested for use due to the similarity in symptoms between Kleine-Levin syndrome and other mood disorders, and may be effective to prevent or prolong the period before the initiation of another episode.
+These drugs have been suggested for use due to the similarity in symptoms between Kleine-Levin syndrome and other mood disorders.
+Therefore, these agents may be effective in preventing or prolonging the period before the initiation of another episode.

 Additionally, some alternative pharmacological treatments are currently being used to test the response of an individual.
-This includes the anticonvulsant medication, phenytoin, which has appeared to precipitate a positive response in some patients.
+This includes phenytoin, which is an anticonvulsant medication, that has appeared to precipitate a positive response in some patients.